a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 As an entrepreneur (like all voice actors are!) it’s just good business to explore what clients want.

-So, to help answer the age old question of “what do clients look for in a voice actor?” it’s best to go right to the source: to the clients of course!
+So, to help answer the age-old question, “What do clients look for in a voice actor?” it’s best to go right to the source: to the clients, of course!

-Over the years, Voices has participated in or hosted several events aimed at helping voice actors to improve their business, and their craft.
+Over the years, Voices has participated in or hosted several events aimed at helping voice actors to improve their business and their craft.
 One of the event series that Voices held in various cities throughout the US was called LevelUp.
 At this event, clients, coaches and voice actors came together to learn from one another and to network.
-During a panel session, three experienced clients – Jim Kennelly, Owner of Lotas Productions, Charlie Marks, Post-Producer at Mustache Agency, and Megan Anttila, Executive Producer at Casual Films – brought the audience on a deep dive concerning production and their expectations of voice actors who earn their business.
+During a panel session, three experienced clients — Jim Kennelly, Owner of Lotas Productions, Charlie Marks, Post-Producer at Mustache Agency and Megan Anttila, Executive Producer at Casual Films — took the audience on a deep dive into production and their expectations of voice actors who earn their business.

 The Most Important Characteristic that Clients Look for in a Voice Actor